Skip to main content

 Install Plugin

-Once the desired plugins are installed, simply double-click your projects .uproject file to open the Unreal Editor.
-You will be prompted to build the modules.
-Select 'Yes', and after a short while, the modules will be built and the Editor will open.
+Once the desired plugins are installed, double-click your projects .uproject file to open the Unreal Editor.

 Build Modules